mrseanryan/dev-conferences/2022-we-are-developers-berlin/README.md

 Trade-offs: can only optimize/guarantee for 2 of 3:

-CAP - Consistency, Availability, Partition-tolerance FAB - Fast, Accurate, Big-data
+- CAP - Consistency, Availability, Partition-tolerance
+- FAB - Fast, Accurate, Big-data (but does CAP already cover this? depending on definitions...)